“My daily routine is to meditate upon rising for 20 minutes.

 Everything that I consume is from organic farming.

 I’m a stickler for nutrient-dense food that is going to feed my body and assist me with feeling great and aiding longevity.
 I’m primarily plant based and eat meat occasionally although it must be biodynamic and grass-fed.
 I eat fish once a week.
 I fast intermittently every day for 12-18 hours so my eating window is reduced.
 In that time, I will have two meals one that is a protein based smoothie and the other is a small amount of protein, and salad or vegetables.
 My favourite indulgence is baked sweet potato wedges served with guacamole.
-For snacks, I opt for to-die-for activated nuts with dried mulberries, blueberries and Pana dark chocolate, and I take Dr. Mercola and Bulletproof supplements.
+For snacks, I opt for to-die-for activated nuts with dried mulberries, blueberries and Pana dark chocolate.

 My fiancé, Matt Chaplin, is a personal trainer and we are fortunate enough to have a fully-equipped studio where we train daily.

 For my mental and physical health, this is a daily non-negotiable.
 I walk every day for 45 minutes along the beach and I train three to four times a week with Matt.
 In training sessions, our holistic objective is human optimisation and primal movement patterns.
 Matt is a biohacker that tests just about everything.
 He walks his talk and is one of the most committed and healthiest humans I have met.
 Clearly, a great influence in my life.

 My mother was a fashion model and makeup artist, so I learnt from an early age about the importance of taking care of my skin.

 I started using natural skin care products from Dr Hauschka at about 12 years old.
 My mother protected us from the sun from a young age and smothered us in white zinc and hats when we spent our summer holidays at the beach.